9 ESSENTIALS FOR YOUR WINTER CAR SURVIVAL KIT

 What you're looking for in a flashlight for your car survival kit is battery life.
 It depends on where you live, but if you break down on a long journey it could be you have to survive in your car for several days if you end up stranded and a lot of otherwise good flashlights won't last longer than a night or so.

 There are several solutions to this.
-LED flashlights don’t use much power, and can keep going longer than the older style flashlights.
-In addition, with LEDs you don’t have to worry about the bulb on your light burning out.
+LED flashlights don't use much power, and can keep going longer than the older style flashlights.
+In addition, with LEDs you don't have to worry about the bulb on your light burning out.
 Carrying a couple of extra batteries can also help, especially if you can make it so the same batteries power a range of different items.
+You may also use a portable ust lantern for wider lighting for your whole family.

 A lot of people say that mechanical flashlights, where you pump a lever in order to generate power, are a useful item to keep around.
 To my mind, however, the problem with that kind of flashlight is that you have to keep it in your hand more or less continuously, which is not good if you're trying to fix your engine or change a tire.